 4. PARALLEL MODELS FOR EAS

-Evolutionary Algorithms require, in general, long execution times.
-For this reason, researchers often apply parallel techniques to reduce running times.
+EAs require, in general, long execution times, so, researchers often apply parallel techniques to reduce running times.
 These techniques are also useful to improve accuracy or to manage larger problems with the same time budget (see [5, 13]).